fmstacco/task-tracker/README.md

 * As a new user I want to be able to create a unique username, add tasks to the system, view saved tasks as well as delete tasks.
 * As a visitor returning, I want to be able to access the system through a unique username, add new tasks, retrieve previously saved tasks, as well as delete tasks.
 * As a new user or returning visitor, I want to be able to close the system easily when I finish using it.

+## Owner Stories

+* As the owner, I want to offer a system that is easy to use for both the new user and a visitor returning, and helps the user better organize what needs to be done in their daily lives.
+* As the owner, I want to ensure that the data entered is correct, valid and stored safely.

 [Back to top](<#contents>)